-A feature found in some medieval cathedrals, labyrinths were once used as a substitute for making pilgrimage to Christian holy sites like Jerusalem, Rome and Santiago.
+A feature found in some medieval cathedrals, labyrinths were once used as a substitute for making pilgrimage to Christian holy sites like Jerusalem, Rome, Santiago, and Assisi.
 One of the most renowned is found in Chartres Cathedral in northern France.

 The labyrinth is a contemplative prayer engaged by walking.
 People who find it especially difficult to sit still for prayer, find the labyrinth to be particularly meaningful.
 There are also hand or finger labyrinths available.